-The content of the extension messages are inadequate to address the needs of different stakeholders within the livestock sector.
+The content of the extension messages are inadequate to address the needs of different stakeholders within the Livestock Sector.
 This is partly caused by inadequate capacity of extension agents; lack of comprehensive and dynamic extension packages which respond to market demand, social-economic conditions, environment and other relevant cross-cutting issues.

-2.8 HUMAN, LIVESTOCK /WILDLIFE INTERACTION
+2.10 HUMAN, LIVESTOCK -WILDLIFE INTERACTION

 The game in the farmland and ranches poses potential conflict between wildlife, livestock and human.
 Due to this interaction of wildlife and livestock, diseases are transmitted from wildlife to livestock.
 There is also competition for natural resources such as pasture and water between wildlife and livestock.
 The wildlife may sometime cause injury or death to livestock and human.
 There is, however, significant potential in gainfully exploiting wildlife resources through game ranches and conservancies.
 In addition, wildlife resource has a potential for exploitation as non-conventional livestock.
-The development of non- conventional livestock has a high potential to enhance income and livelihoods of the farming community.
-However, the Kenya Wildlife Act Cap 376 does not permit rearing of non- conventional livestock without licensing.
+The development of non-conventional livestock has a high potential to enhance income and livelihoods of the farming community.
+However, the Kenya Wildlife Conservation and Management Act of 2013 does not permit rearing of non-conventional livestock without licensing.

-2.9 FINANCE AND LIVESTOCK INSURANCE
+2.11 FINANCE AND LIVESTOCK INSURANCE